rtbo/dopamine/client/SPEC.md

 - The dependencies must be installed.
 - The source code must be available
 - The package must be built.
-- The recipe must have a `package` function, or have installed during the `build` command
+- The recipe must have a `pack` function, or have installed during the `build` command

+_Requirements_:
+- If the recipe uses the install functionality of the build system, it may or may not declare a `pack` function.
+- If the recipe does not use the install functionality of the build system, it must declare a `pack` function.
+- If `pack` function does not exist and `$INST` and `$STAGE` are different directories, the content of `$INST` is copied to `$STAGE`.
+- The `pack` function takes three arguments:
+  1. `dirs`: the same as for the `build` function
+  2. `config`: the same as for the `build` function
+  3. `dest`: directory where to package files
+- If the `dirs.install` and `dest` directories are identical and install functionality was used, the `pack` function may only patch files in that directory.
+- If the `dirs.install` and `dest` directories are different, the `pack` function must effectively copy the necessary files to the `dest` directory, either from `dirs.install` or directly from where the build occurred.

 _Command options_:

 - `dop package`
-  - Execute the `package` function of the recipe with the default destination.
+  - Execute the `pack` function of the recipe with the default destination.
-  - If `package` symbol is `nil` and the package was installed, simply copy the installation to the destination directory.
+  - If `pack` symbol is `nil` and the package was installed, simply copy the installation to the destination directory.
 - `dop package [dest]`
   - Same as previous but package to `[dest]`.